From the darkness I awaken,

 take all men in one fell swoop,

-And with the sweep of his scythe,
+and with the sweep of his scythe,

-its aim misses none.
+Its aim misses none.

 Yet we are old elders and crones now,

-we who gather and guide those who have
+we who gather and guide all

-already been sacrificed upon this altar of madness.
+upon this altar of madness.

 Everybody wants war until it arrives on their doorstep,